langfuse/langfuse/CONTRIBUTING.md

 ## Production environment

-Whenver a new release is tagged on the `main` branch (except for prereleases), a production deployment is triggered.
-This includes:
+When a new release is tagged on the `main` branch (excluding prereleases), it triggers a production deployment.
+The deployment process consists of two steps:

-1. Publishing the Docker image to GitHub Packages with the version number and `latest` tag.
+1. The Docker image is published to GitHub Packages with the version number and `latest` tag.
-2. Deploying to Langfuse Cloud.
-This is done from the `production` branch to which the `main` branch is force pushed on every release via a GitHub Action ([`release.yml`](.github/workflows/release.yml)).
+2. The deployment is carried out on Langfuse Cloud.
+This is done by force pushing the `main` branch to the `production` branch during every release, using the [`release.yml`](.github/workflows/release.yml) GitHub Action.

 ## License